thinkphp/TOC/README.md

 TOC
 =========

-TOC is a MooTools Plugin which turn an HTML headings into a Table of Content.
+TOC is a MooTools Plugin which turn a list of HTML headings into a Table of Content.

 ![Screenshot](http://farm5.static.flickr.com/4117/4757170244_07f03e67e9_b.jpg)